Departures mean facelift for ABC's 'View' next season

 The show's moderator Whoopi Goldberg is expected to return for the season that starts in September.
 Goldberg joined the show in 2007, replacing comedian Rosie O'Donnell.

-A spokeswoman for ABC, a unit of Walt Disney(DIS.N), had no comment.
+A spokeswoman for ABC, a unit of Walt Disney, had no comment.

 (Reporting By Ronald Grover; Editing by Michael Perry)